Back to home

 Key Points

-Switzerland's Corinne Suter won the opening downhill of the Audi FIS Ski World Cup Andorra 2026 on El Tarter's Àliga piste, finishing in 1:31.62 to beat Austria's Nina Ortlieb by 0.11 seconds and Italy's Sofia Goggia by 0.24.
-The victory was Suter's sixth in the World Cup and fourth in downhill, her first since December 2021 after an injury sidelined her for much of the season.
-She described the piste as one of her favourites despite the warm weather, adding that she loved racing there and planned holidays with her partner once retired.
+Switzerland's Corinne Suter won the women's downhill opener of the Audi FIS Ski World Cup Andorra 2026 on El Tarter's Àliga piste, clocking 1:31.62 to edge Austria's Nina Ortlieb by 0.11 seconds and Italy's Sofia Goggia by 0.24.
+It marked Suter's sixth World Cup victory and fourth in downhill, her first since a super-G in Lake Louise on December 4, 2021—ending a 1,182-day wait.
+Starting with bib 4 after an injury-hit season start, Suter praised the piste's condition despite warm weather, adding that no woman dislikes it and she plans to return on vacation with her partner.

 Share the article via